gatsbyjs/gatsby/docs/docs/gatsby-core-philosophy.md

 ### Build a cohesive "content mesh system"

-Over the last few years, teams have begun moving from monolithic, integrated CMS setups to a modular "content mesh".
-Their key challenge: integrating all these pieces together.
+Over the last few years, teams have begun moving from monolithic, integrated CMS setups to a modular "content mesh" pulling content and functionality from multiple sources and APIs.
+Their key challenge: pragmatically integrating all these pieces together.

 Gatsby's goal is to build a "content mesh system" that knits modular, best-of-breed tools in content modelling, authentication, search, analytics, payments, UI frameworks, and so on -- into a unified, high-quality whole.